garrickp/garrickp.github.io/_posts/2017-12-08-winter_driving.md

 ### A Paradoxical Case of When Speeding is Important on Ice ###

-In many cases, slow counters the challenges raised by ice.
-However there exists an important edge case where you need to speed up on icy surfaces: when coming up on a hill.
+In many cases, going slow will stop or minimze the challenges raised by ice.
+However there exists an important edge case where you need to speed up on icy
+surfaces: when coming up on a hill.
 If a vehicle does not have the necessary momentum to crest a hill, it will end up stuck on that hill, and short of adding chains, the vehicle will have to go back down the hill and retry building sufficient momentum to crest the hill.

 If you've ever seen a car on fire in the middle of a snow storm, that's probably what happened.
 Why the fire?
 Well, the "planning" part of the driver said "we